pulibrary/princeton_ansible/roles/pulibrary.deploy-user/README.md

 - `generic_app_user` by default the role will install the user `deploy` unless you use the `-e` flag to pass a different user see the example below
 - `user_id` there are instances (usually non-virtual machines) where there are other users on a system which makes the `groupid` non-deterministic.
-When this fails determine what the groupid is an rerun by passing that result  :frowning_face:
+When this fails with "GID already exists" determine what the groupid is and rerun by passing that result  :frowning_face:

 Find GroupID
 ------------